bence6668/PingPong/README.md

 # PingPong
-A simple JavaScript implementation of the famous Pong game
+A simple JavaScript implementation of the famous Pong game made with the p5.js library.